The home of Gelareh Saadatpajouh takes on multiple roles through dynamic spaces

 Like the threshold, the main floor plays on the public-versus-private relationship with an open space that is split in two: a constantly changing gallery space or “no space” where the designer plans to exhibit her work and others’, and an intimate, light-filled sitting area.
 Right behind is a small craft area for Io, a compact powder room, and the kitchen, which is outfitted with unconventional plywood cabinets, crisp white quartz countertops and a long T-shaped white oak table ideal for gatherings.

-Although everything in the house appears to have found its place, things might shift at any time in response to the evolving neighbourhood and ongoing visitations.
+Although, post reno, everything in the house appears to have found its place, things might shift at any time in response to the evolving Junction and ongoing visitations.
 It’s a “continuous cycle,” says Saadatpajouh.
 “My role as a designer is to provide a clean slate – a platform, if you will – to guide this inside-out journey of the body and soul.”

 Originally published in our Designer of the Year 2019 issue as Flex Space.